Thanks in advance for participating!

 Mental and Emotional Well-being: Managing a chronic condition like T1D can be stressful for students.
 Awareness of prevalence allows schools to prioritize mental health resources and peer support systems.

-We believe that the ADA and GINA Acts were designed to prevent discrimination but have not gone far enough in protecting individuals with T1D and similar conditions.
+Informational Note: We believe that the ADA and GINA Acts were designed to prevent discrimination but have not gone far enough in protecting individuals with T1D and similar conditions.
 It’s time to address these shortcomings and take meaningful steps to ensure equal opportunities for all.
+Additionally, any drug tests conducted during employment must be strictly limited to detecting illegal substances and should not include unrelated health metrics.

 In addition to more impactful research studies, there are many policy modifications that need to be implemented.